gunnysis/again_java_studying/README.md

 ## Explain 8th Directory
 1. Explain classes
    - Explain of ExMethod class
       - print all parameters that have different kinds of parameter types and parameter counts.
       - It used of(), range(), forEach() method at Stream, IntSteam class printing variables of String, char array type.
    - Explain of ExMethod2 class
       - Method2 class too, It's similar to Method class ways.
 ---
+## Explain 9th Directory
+1. Explain Packages
+   - exam package
+      - The 'exam' package calculates the scores of students using classes that handle data analysis, score calculations, and student information.
+    - figure package
+      - The 'figure' package provides and calculates geometric figures, utilizing collections and encapsulation techniques.
+---
+## Explain 10th Directory
+- It used Object Array type variables.
+---